mciethan/R/README.md

-SLT_property_valuation is an R Markdown file that I worked on with a partner for an introductory statistics/data science class at Brown.
+This project is a regression analysis of property values in South Lake Tahoe, CA that I worked on with a partner for an introductory statistics/data science class at Brown.
 See the link below to the knit PDF version of this file, which may be easier to read:

 https://drive.google.com/file/d/17QhDq9eI_Td2DTril8CF_S35WWpGYjXZ/view?usp=sharing